ManyakRus/crud_generator/README.md

 6. nrpc client - client files for use by NRPC third-party services, as well as files with tests
 7. crud_starter - a file with functions for switching to the desired protocol db or grpc or nrpc
+8. main.go and other .go files
+9. Makefile - script launch configuration file
+10. .env - file for filling in the microservice configuration (database connection parameters, etc.)

 Code templates are stored in the bin/templates folder.
 The code template is a .go file copied from the real project -